A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 The lender will recommend an action plan if the buyer does not qualify for the amount they wish to borrow.
 This includes strategies for improving their credit score, like making down payments on off-store cards.

-Send the buyer a list of all properties that meet their criteria and ask them to narrow the list down to their top five.
+Send the buyer a list of all properties that meet their criteria and ask them to narrow it down to their top five.

 If your client likes one or more of the properties they viewed, they need to make an offer.